tyom/sapper-template/README.md

 # sapper-template

-The default [Sapper](https://github.com/sveltejs/sapper) template, available for Rollup and webpack.
+An extended default [Sapper](https://github.com/sveltejs/sapper) template, available for Rollup and webpack.

+This template includes PostCSS support with [Rucksack CSS helpers](https://www.rucksackcss.org) and [postcss-import](https://github.com/postcss/postcss-import) plugin.
+It also includes ESLint configuration and uses spaces instead of tabs for indentation.

 ## Getting started